DanielO/blt-src/doc/combotree.rst

   **-flat** *boolean*
     Indicates whether to display the tree as a flattened list.
 If *boolean* is true, then the hierarchy will be a list of full paths for the nodes.
-This option also has affect on sorting.
+This option also has effect on sorting.
 See the **sort** operation** section for more information.
 The default is "no".

   **-font** *fontName*